easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 @anchor tissue-metabolic-production
 ## Metabolic Production and Consumption
 Metabolism is simulated by production and consumption of substances.
 The basis for the metabolic production and consumption calculations is the  non-protein respiratory quotient (RQ).
 This value is used to determine the fraction of the metabolic energy that is produced through carbohydrate (glucose) consumption.
-The curve is determined from data obtained from Gropper and Smith @cite gropper2013nutrition and is displayed in Figure 6.
+The curve is determined from data obtained from Gropper and Smith @cite gropper2013nutrition and is displayed in @figureref {RespiratoryQuotient}.

 <center>
 <a href="./plots/Tissue/Macronutrient_Consumption.jpg"><img src="./plots/Tissue/Macronutrient_Consumption.jpg" width="900"></a>
-<i>Figure 6.
-The Non-Protein %Respiratory Quotient displays the relationship between the fraction of the metabolism that is generated through carbohydrate metabolism vs. the fraction that is generated via fat metabolism.
+<i>@figuredef {RespiratoryQuotient} The Non-Protein %Respiratory Quotient displays the relationship between the fraction of the metabolism that is generated through carbohydrate metabolism vs. the fraction that is generated via fat metabolism.
 There is an inverse relationship between the fractions since the metabolic rate is entirely derived from glucose at a RQ of 1.</i>
 </center><br>

 The fraction of carbohydrates consumed determines the removal of glucose, with the remaining portion of the fraction determining the removal of tristearin.
 Glucose is removed in one of two pathways: aerobic metabolism or anaerobic metabolism.
 The ratio of aerobic to anaerobic metabolism is determined from an anaerobic weighting factor.
 This factor is defined as the current oxygen partial pressure in the tissue over a resting value of 40 mmHg @cite carreau2011oxygen.
 The anaerobic weight is shown in @equationref {wt}.